Braves Field: Baseball history

-Looking at design, James Gaffney wanted to see the game played in a wide open field conducive to allowing numerous inside-the-park home runs.
+Gaffney wanted to see the game played in a wide open field conducive to allowing numerous inside-the-park home runs.
 Thus, the stadium was built in what was, at the time, the outskirts of Boston, in a large rectangular plot, contrasting with the cozy and lopsided block containing Fenway Park.
 The stands were almost entirely in foul territory, leaving little beyond the fence into which players could hit home runs – with the fences over 400 ft away down the lines and nearly 500 ft to dead center, hitting the ball over the outer fences was all but impossible during the dead-ball era.
 A stiff breeze coming in from center field across the Charles River further lessened any chances of seeing home runs fly out of the park.
 The only possible target in the outfield was a small bleacher section, which came to be known as The Jury Box after a sportswriter noticed during one slow mid-week game that there were only twelve individuals sitting in the 2,000-seat stand.
 Ty Cobb visited the park and commented, "Nobody will ever hit a ball out of this park."
 The large foul ground area further favored the pitchers.

 It took seven years and a livelier ball before a batter hit a home run that cleared the outer wall on the fly.
 New York Giants catcher Frank Snyder hit the first major league home run in the history of Braves Field in when he cleared the left field foul pole.
 Meanwhile, it remained a pitchers' park, perhaps never more so than on May 1, 1920, when Brooklyn Dodgers pitcher Leon Cadore and Braves pitcher Joe Oeschger locked horns for a pair of complete-game performances that went on for a still-record 26 innings.
 After all that work, the game ended in a 1–1 tie, called on account of darkness.